wn96/orbital_timetable/README.md

 - [x] Prevent adding of repeated timetables.
 - [x] To remove telegram bot token from readme once orbital ended.
 We can't be bothered to gitignore it. :)
 - [x] To return error message when wrong AY is provided.
+- [x] Allow bot to work for all semesters.
+- [x] Scrap current week from NUSMods for `/week`.
+- [x] Query NUSMods API to get HTTP request for latest JSON file.

 ## Refactoring:
 ### These fixes are not done in orbital as they do not affect usability.
-- [ ] Code only works for AY2018/19, Semester 1.
-To use NUSMods to allow bot to work for all semesters.
-- [ ] Module details are currently downloaded into a huge 42mb file for every semester.
-To use NUSMods API to get HTTP request for latest JSON file for each module queried.

 - [ ] Refactor bot_main.py to use OOP for commands.
 This should reduce clutters in the code, making the code base unreadable currently.
-- [ ] Current week used for /week is currently hard-coded.
-To scrap from NUSMods/write an algorithm to get week number.

 ## Credits

 Made by:

 - [Ang Wei Neng](http://weineng.io)
 - Peh Yu Xiang